apiman/apiman/gateway/platforms/war/standalone/README.md

 ## TODO

-  * Externalise configuration used in bootstrap process to allow, for example, use of the Infinispan component implementations instead of the ES ones.
+  * Allow use of non-ES component implementations, such as the Infinispan ones.